 PR can be tough.
 And in an attempt to help both publicists and editors/writers work more seamlessly and efficiently together, I asked many on-staff editors and writers, as well as freelance editors and writers, to give their honest feedback on how publicists can improve in various aspects of the job, including email etiquette, pitching, PR/editor relationships, and more.
 I told my interviewees that I would quote them anonymously in hopes of getting the most honest, helpful answers.

-See below for what editors and writers are really looking for when working with publicists.
+See below for the 21 things editors and writers wish publicists knew and what they are really looking for when working with publicists.
 And stay tuned for my counter blog post, “Things Publicists Wish Editors & Writers Knew,” coming out soon!

 On Email Etiquette:

 “Be upfront about the ‘bad’ stuff to set expectations.
 Maybe you won’t have samples/only a limited amount to give certain outlets for a new launch.
 Or you have a particularly fussy or hard to reach client.
 That’s OK.
 Just let me know as best you can!” – Editor, 31